Born: July 23, 1961

 Date of Birth: July 23, 1961

-Born Woodrow Tracy Harrelson in Midland, Texas, Harrelson had a childhood unlike most other people.
-His father, Charles Voyde Harrelson, went to prison for life, convicted of murder when Harrelson was only seven.
+Born Woodrow Tracy Harrelson in Midland, Texas, Woody Harrelson had a childhood unlike most other people.
+His father, Charles Voyde Harrelson, went to prison for life, convicted of murder when Woody was only seven.
 His mother, Diane, a legal secretary, raised her three sons in Lebanon, Ohio.
-After obtaining an English and theatrical arts degree in 1983 from Hanover College, Indiana, Harrelson went to New York City to pursue a career in acting.
+After obtaining an English and theatrical arts degree in 1983 from Hanover College, Indiana, Woody went to New York City to pursue a career in acting.

 He began as an understudy in Neil Simon's Biloxi Blues.
 Within months, he was cast as the good-hearted but dim-witted bartender Woody Boyd on the hit TV series, Cheers.
 He was nominated for an Emmy five times and won in 1988 for Outstanding Supporting Actor in a Comedy Series.

-Harrelson's movie career took off with 1992's White Men Can't Jump, and although he seemed miscast in 1993's Indecent Proposal, the film was a major hit.
-With Oliver Stone's contoversial Natural Born Killers, Harrelson received high artistic praise as well as social condemnation and it allowed audiences to view him in a completely new light.
+Woody's movie career took off with 1992's White Men Can't Jump, and although he seemed miscast in 1993's Indecent Proposal, the film was a major hit.
+With Oliver Stone's contoversial Natural Born Killers, Woody received high artistic praise as well as social condemnation and it allowed audiences to view him in a completely new light.